blinksh/blink/README.md

 - one that can only be accessed by Blink
 - one that is accessed by both applications.

-In MCPSession.m, you will need to edit "appGroupFiles" to reflect the name of the shared directory.
+In MCPSession.m, you will need to edit "appGroupFiles" to reflect the name of the shared directory (it will be related to your Apple ID).
 There are two environment variables: $HOME links to the Blink-specific directory, $SHARED links to the shared directory.

 From Vim, you can open the files in $SHARED.
+You can also edit Vim so it opens by default in the shared directory.

 # Obtaining Blink
 Blink is available now on the [AppStore](http://itunes.apple.com/app/id1156707581).
 Check it out!